 Meanwhile, the little-known statue in Cooktown does dominate the small town with its presence, making it our pick of Australian landmarks to remember this period in Australia’s history.

 Read this post for more things to do in Cairns.

 Australian Landmarks In A City

 The home of Australian football since 1859 was the birthplace of Test cricket in 1877 and one-day international cricket in 1971.

 However, the MCG is more than just a sports venue – it’s the sporting heart of Melbourne.

 Prebook your tickets for the tour of the MCG here.

 Towering above the Melbourne city landscape, 285 metres above ground, the Eureka Skydeck is a Melbourne landmark you can’t miss.

-It’s not just a landmark or a viewing platform or a place to face your fear of heights but an entertainment and dining hub as well.
+It’s not just a landmark, viewing platform, or a place to face your fear of heights but an entertainment and dining hub.

 9- Queen Victoria Building